LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 The third signal is modulated with a 100Hz square periodic signal whose duty cycle vary from 0% to 100% (PWM).
 It sets the torque for the motor.

-The flat multicolor ribbon connects 6 logic control signals (3 for each motor) from the Microstick II dsPIC output to the of the L298N H bridge.
+The flat multicolour ribbon connects 6 logic control signals (3 for each motor) from the Microstick II dsPIC output to the of the L298N H bridge.

 {{< figure
 src="/img/pendulum_base.png"